OldWestCreations/owc_exchange/README.md

 ## 🙌 Credits

 - Script by [HerrScaletta]
-- Special thanks to VORP and BCC
+- Special thanks to VORP and Outsider

 ---